The PharmD is a full-time four-year program.

 Some acceptance letters may be sent during the interview process.
 If you do not hear from us right away however, don’t panic.
 All final letters are mailed the first week of April.

-You should begin the process by completing the FAFSA as soon as possible starting in January.
-Do this even though you do not know if you are accepted.
+You should begin the process by completing the FAFSA as soon as possible starting in October of the year prior to matriculation.
+Even though you do not know if you are accepted, you can still apply.

-Within two weeks of receiving your letter of admission, we ask that you respond via U.S. post with your confirmation form and deposit.
+Within two weeks of receiving your letter of admission, we ask that you respond either by fax, email attachments or U.S. post with your confirmation form and deposit.

 More information will be mailed to you in July.